 17.1 The adoption of IFRS 9 led to world bank borrowing to be recorded at fair value at the time of initial recognition.
 The difference between outstanding amount and fair value has been recorded as deferred grant and is being recognised in the statement of profit and loss account in line with the recognition of borrowing expense, which the Government grant is compensating.

-18 SHARE CAPITAL
+SHARE CAPITAL 18

-18.1 Authorised capital
+Authorised capital 18.1